2018–19 LKL season

 The 2018–19 Lietuvos krepšinio lyga, also called Betsafe-LKL for sponsorship reasons, was the 26th season of the top-tier level professional basketball league of Lithuania, the Lietuvos krepšinio lyga (LKL).
 The Betsafe LKL championship started on 22 September 2018 and ended on 1 June 2019.

 Žalgiris achieved their 21st title overall, ninth consecutive.

 Competition format

 During the regular season, all teams play 36 games.
 The top eight teams in the regular season standings, after playing their entire 36 game schedule, qualified for the playoffs in the quarterfinals, that was played in a best-of-three games format.
 The semifinals were played in best-of-three format.

-The final round was be played between the two winners of the semifinals.
+The final round was played between the two winners of the semifinals.
 The finals series, for first place, as also games for third place were played in a best-of-five format.

 Teams

 Location and arenas

 Ten teams were granted licences for the season.